 DCW, founded in 1957, is a 501(c)(3) organization of former and active Delta flight attendants.
 Social events are scheduled annually from September through May with an annual fundraising event in March.
-DCW supports four (4) charities: CURE Childhood Cancer; Ladies Day Fund, Inc.; Pets for Vets (Atlanta Humane Society); and The Breast Cancer Research Foundation.
+DCW supports three (3) charities: CURE Childhood Cancer; Pets for Vets (Atlanta Humane Society); and The Breast Cancer Research Foundation.
 An annual member directory and monthly newsletter are published for members.
 Membership is open to all retired and active Delta flight attendants who worked/s in the Delta In-Flight Service Department for any length of service.

 DELTA GOLDEN WINGS, INC. (DGW)

 DGW is a social organization of retired Delta pilots and active Delta pilots who have reached the age of 50.
 Benefits include a membership directory, a quarterly magazine, periodic local gatherings, and Annual Fall Reunion in a different Delta-served city featuring city tours, banquets and special events, an annual Atlanta area Christmas party, and starting in 2014 an annual Fly-In/Drive-In at the Peach State Airport in Williamson, GA.